Cognitive genomics: Evo-geno

 The most commonly used approach to genome-investigation is evolutionary genomics biology, or evo-geno, in which the genomes of two species which share a common ancestor are compared.
 A common example of evo-geno is comparative cognitive genomics testing between humans and chimpanzees which shared an ancestor 6-7 million years ago.
 Patterns in local gene expression and gene splicing are examined to determine genomic differentiation.
 Comparative transcriptomic analyses conducted on primate brains to measure gene expression levels have shown significant differences between human and chimpanzee genomes.
 The evo-geno approach was also used to verify the theory that humans and non-human primates share similar expression levels in energy metabolism-related genes which have implications for aging and neurodegenerative disease.

 Evo-devo

-Evolutionary development biology (evo-devo) approach compares cognitive and neuroanatomic development patterns between sets of species.
+The evolutionary developmental biology (evo-devo) approach compares cognitive and neuroanatomic development patterns between sets of species.
 Studies of human fetus brains reveal that almost a third of expressed genes are regionally differentiated, far more than non-human species.
 This finding could potentially explain variations in cognitive development between individuals.
 Neuroanatomical evo-devo studies have connected higher brain order to brain lateralization which, though present in other species, is highly ordered in humans.